mariuskimmina/Blog/content/blog/Automated_Certificate_Management_in_CoreDNS.md

 ![image](/blog/tlsplus/how-it-works-caddy.png "ACME in Caddy flow")

+Caddy was the first application ever to manage it's own certificates and has further revolutionized the use of encryption on the web.

 ## ACME for DNS Server
 Now, the idea was that this idea that originated in caddy could also be applied to DNS servers.